-We’ve all heard the stories: a homeowner picks a lovely, subtle gray from a tiny paint chip, only to find it looks like a jarring baby blue once it’s on the entire house.
-Choosing an exterior paint color feels like a huge commitment, and the fear of getting it wrong is real.
-The good news is that most common painting mistakes are completely avoidable with a bit of planning.
-From forgetting to test colors in different light to choosing a trendy shade that won’t stand the test of time, we’ll walk you through the pitfalls to sidestep.
-This guide will give you a clear process for selecting house exterior painting colours you’ll love for years to come.
+We’ve all heard the horror stories.
+A homeowner picks a lovely, subtle gray from a tiny paint chip, only to find it looks like a jarring baby blue on the entire house.
+Choosing an exterior paint color is a huge commitment, and the fear of getting it wrong is real.
+The good news?
+Most common painting mistakes are completely avoidable.
+From forgetting to test colors in different light to picking a trendy shade that won’t last, we’ll cover the pitfalls to sidestep.
+This guide gives you a clear process for finding the best exterior paint colors you’ll love for years to come.

 Key Takeaways